RDJeffery/FilmDevAgency/README.md

    - Error: "ModuleNotFoundError"
    - Solution: Ensure you're in the virtual environment and all dependencies are installed

+### 🪖 Work in Progress

+1. Notebook that the team of agents can share and use to collaborate
+2. A way to save files and documents the agents create

 ### 📋 Best Practices

 1. Always use a virtual environment